reframejs/reframe/readme.md

 :crystal_ball: **Future-Proof**

 Instead of being a big monolith,
-Reframe is merely a collection of
+Reframe is merely a collection of:
 - Do-one-thing-do-it-well tools.
 - Starters.

-This fundamentally different approach enables
+This fundamentally different approach enables:
 - Reframe to adopt the technologies of tomorrow.
 - You to replace technologies as you scale.